 No later than April 1st of each year, a time off request calendar will be created for employees for the period of May 1st through the following April 30th.
 The Village shall maintain an open calendar that provides for individual time slots that shall be selected by seniority and updated between employee selections.
-Employees shall select both winter and standard preferred time, which shall be selected by seniority, and non-preferred time off at the time of the employee's selection.
-From November 15th to March 15th all time off requests are considered winter preferred time and cannot be canceled once selected, which shall be by seniority.
-An employee who requests time off during winter preferred time for a Saturday must take eight (8) hours of vacation time directly preceding the Saturday.
-An employee who requests time off during winter preferred time for a Sunday must take eight (8) hours of vacation time directly following the Sunday.
-An employee who requests a Saturday and Sunday off during winter preferred time must also request eight (8) hours of vacation time off either directly preceding the Saturday or directly following the Sunday, at the employee's discretion.
+During this time off election period, employees shall select both winter and standard preferred time, which shall be selected by seniority, and non-preferred time off at the time of the employee's selection.
+All time off requests submitted during the election period for time off dates between November 15th and March 15th are considered winter preferred time and cannot be canceled once selected, which shall be by seniority.
+An employee who requests time off as winter preferred time for a Saturday must take eight (8) hours of vacation time off on the preceding work day.
+An employee who requests time off as winter preferred time for a Sunday must take eight (8) hours of vacation time off on the subsequent work day.
+An employee who requests a Saturday and Sunday off as winter preferred time must also request eight (8) hours of vacation time off either on the prior work day preceding the Saturday or the subsequent work day following the Sunday, at the employee's discretion.
 Winter preferred time off requests must be made in twenty-hour (24) hour blocks starting at 12:00 a.m..
-During winter preferred time when an employee elects to be off the employee is off of work and shall not report to work.
+When an employee elects time off as winter preferred time, the employee is off of work and shall not report to work.

-Standard preferred time is also selected by seniority for the year.
+Standard preferred time is also selected by seniority for the year during the time off election period.
 An employee may cancel standard preferred time without penalty throughout the year and the employee does not need to utilize eight (8) hours of vacation time prior to a Saturday, Sunday or entire week off.

-The remainder of time off is on a first come, first serve basis and shall be subject to the same procedures in place at the time of the execution of this Agreement.
+After conclusion of preferred time off elections, the remainder of time off is on a first come, first serve basis, which may be cancelled without penalty.
+Requests for time off must be made in accordance with current procedures.